aaroexxt/current-website/public/content/pages/reflowoven/oven.md

-During the winter of 2020, I build a homemade reflow oven based on Controleo3 to allow me to reflow my PCBs more accurately and quickly.
+During the winter of 2020, I build a homemade reflow oven based on the Controleo3 system to allow me to reflow my PCBs more accurately and quickly.

 ## Background